 23. Eyeballs in a Tree

-The hardest part about this project?
+The hardest part of this project?
 Getting up in the trees and putting these eyeballs in place.
 Get plain white beach balls and transform them into eyeballs in a tree to give your trees some quirky personality.
-If you don’t have a tree around, any household plant will do, too!
+If you don't have a tree around, any household plant will do, too!

 24. Zombie Hand